git-town/git-town/website/src/commands/hack.md

 `git hack` converts that branch to a feature branch.

-When given no arguments, `git hack` converts the current contribution, observed, parked, or prototype branch into a proper feature branch.
+When given no arguments, `git hack` converts the current contribution, observed, parked, or prototype branch into a feature branch.